ibm-cloud-docs/ContinuousDelivery/cd_cra_scan.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}
 {:download: .download}
 {:help: data-hd-content-type='help'}
 {:support: data-reuse='support'}

 # Scanning pull requests
 {: #cd-cra-scan-pr}

+These Code Risk Analyzer Tekton pipeline tasks and definitions are deprecated.
+As of 1 October, 2021, you must use the new Tekton pipeline tasks and definitions that are provided in the [Code Risk Analyzer plug-in](/docs/code-risk-analyzer-cli-plugin).
+{: deprecated}

 After you configure Code Risk Analyzer for your code repositories (repos), you can create and scan pull requests.
 The Code Risk Analyzer starts the following process when you create a pull request for your repo: